N4m3N1ck/Competitive-Programming/Handcrafted-Gift.md

 Lets take another example:
 - Range [0,5] - one color
 - Range [1,3] - two colors
 <br></br>Is this possible?
 No. Why?
 Because we can't satisfy both conditions.
 Why?
 Because two is a subrange of one.
-If two has two colors, then one has two colors which is not satisfying the condition.
+If two has two colors, then one has two colors which is not satisfying the condition. <br></br>
+Why is it possible in first case but not in the other? <br></br>
+In the first case, the range [2,3] is not a full subrange of [0,5] or [1,3], so it is possible to split the colors to satisfy both ranges it is a part of.
 ## Step 3: Simplify the problem into subproblems
+Observation 1: <br></br>
+If a range of two unique colors is a subrange of one unique color, return false.
+(Otherwise, return true??????)<br></br>
+Will every other case be true?
+Let's see. <br></br>